tp2124/unity-template/README.md

 # SwagGame
-Game to collaborate with old friends.
+Unity game to collaborate with old friends.